 The derivation of the name is from the Mill, one of the eight which gave their names to the associated locks.
 Hunsdon Mill was recorded in Domesday in 1086 as being either on this site or close by.
 A timber-built mill is recorded on a map of 1676.
-The map below dates from 1781 and has been inverted to put north to the top. the Navigation (and Hunsdon Mill Lock) can be seen in the south east quadrant
+The map below dates from 1781 and has been inverted to put north to the top. the Navigation (and Hunsdon Mill Lock) can be seen across the south east quadrant

-During the late 18th and 19th centuries the mill was rebuilt and a steam driven mill was added on the south side.
+During the late 18th and early 19th centuries the mill was rebuilt and a steam driven mill was added on the south side.
 The buildings were demolished in either 1901 or 1902.
 The two images below date from the late 19th or early 20th centuries.
 The man standing in front of the mill is Mr Samuel Hickling, the foreman miller.
 The 1891 census reveals that the miller (and, presumably, the lessee or owner) was Mr Ernest Ayling, who was also the lessee or owner of Roydon Mill.
 A Stort barge can be seen on the left hand side and a horse and cart at the right hand end of the mill.
 The steam mill is the extension on the left.
 The sluice gear feeding the water wheels can be seen to the left end of the water mill.

 In the image below, the sluice can be clearly seen with the overspill channel to the left.
 The water mill originally had three luccombs to enable materials to be lifted directly to the top floor.
 The building of the steam mill effectively rendered the one at the left end redundant!
 The ivy covered Hunsdon Mill House is at the right hand side.

 The scene after 1902 is somewhat altered although the sluice gear is still prominent.
 Today, the below ground workings survive in a remarkably good condition and include the four unusually large water wheels